wonambi-python/wonambi/docs/source/gui/analysis.rst

 Signal on all selected channels that is concurrent with an "Artefact" event on any channel will be excluded from detection, and the resulting signal segments will be concatenated.

 If you selected several channels, you may choose to merge spindles detected in close proximity across channels with ``Merge events across channels``.
-When selected, spindles on different channels that are separated by less than a certain delay will be merged onto the channel with the earliest onset spindle.
+When this option is selected, spindles on different channels that are separated by less than a specified delay will be merged onto the channel with the earliest onset spindle.
-The delay is set with ``Minimum interval``, at the bottom of the dialog.
-If ``Minimum interval`` is set to zero, then only overlapping spindles will be merged.
+The delay is set with ``Minimum interval``, under *Parameters*.
+If ``Minimum interval`` is set to zero, only overlapping spindles will be merged.

 The **slow wave detection dialog** is similar to the spindle detection dialog: